rahulmutt/nofib/README.md

 # Eta NoFib: Test & Benchmark Suite

 This is a set of benchmarks for functional languages, popularly known as `nofib`, that has been adapted for the Eta programming language.
+Moreover, the [Java Micobenchmarking Harness](http://openjdk.java.net/projects/code-tools/jmh/) is used to conduct the benchmarks over many iterations.

 ## Getting Started

+### Prerequisites
+- Maven
+- JDK 1.7+
+- Eta

+### Runner Installation

 First, install the runner: